Marcus Berg: Panathinaikos

 On 6 September 2016, Berg stepped into retired Sweden national team captain Zlatan Ibrahimović's vacant boots to open the scoring in Stockholm just two minutes before the break against Netherlands, as he capitalised on Kevin Strootman's defensive mishap to smash in from outside the box into the top left corner.
 On 18 September 2016, he was the scorer of two goals, helping the club to achieve a 4–0 home win against PAS Giannina.
 It was his first goals for the 2016–17 season.
 On 23 September 2016, Berg extended his three-year contract for an annual fee of €1.1 million and with a €10 million release clause.
 Panathinaikos has 55% of Berg's rights, Hamburger SV has 45% and the rest 10% belongs to the player.
-On 19 January, was the scorer of two goals, helping the club, to achieve a 2–1 home win against Platanias, helping the club climbing in the third place of Superleague.
+On 19 January, was the scorer of two goals, helping the club, to achieve a 2–1 home win against Platanias, helping the club climbing in the third place of Super League.
 On 30 January 2017, Panathinaikos announced the agreement for the extension of Berg's contract till the summer of 2019.
-On 12 February 2017, he was the scorer of three goals in a Superleague 4–0 home win against Panetolikos.
+On 12 February 2017, he was the scorer of three goals in a Super League 4–0 home win against Panetolikos.
 He was named MVP of the match.
 On 4 March 2017, with Swedish international striker grabbing a hat-trick (pen.
 18', pen.
 39', 41'), Panathinaikos won 5–0 against struggling Veria.
-He became the leading scorer of Superleague so far and named MVP of the march.
+He became the leading scorer of Super League so far and named MVP of the march.
 On 11 March 2017, Panathinaikos striker scored his 24th goal into the season breaking his own record since he joined the Greens.
-The Swedish striker continues to be in great form as he scored once again in Panathinaikos's 1–1 Superleague draw with Iraklis.
+The Swedish striker continues to be in great form as he scored once again in Panathinaikos's 1–1 Super League draw with Iraklis.
 On 19 March 2017, Berg scored for the third time in his "green" career in the derby against Olympiacos in Panathinaikos's win with 1–0 at home.
-Berg scored twice on 2 April 2017 against AEK Athens in the away win 2–3 in the Athens derby.
+Berg scored twice on 2 April 2017 against AEK Athens in the away win 2–3 in the Athenian derby.
 On 6 April 2017, Panathinaikos won 1–0 Panionios at Leoforos Stadium, thanks to a penalty kick by Berg.
 It was the fifth consecutive game that the Swedish international scored.
 On 30 April 2017, he scored his last goal for the season, in a 2–0 home win against AEL gaining the title of the 2016–17 League top scorer for first time in his Greek career.